Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Toy Model

-to know the equation of line two data points are required out of which one is trivial i.e. line passes through (0, 0).
+To know the equation of a line two data points are required.
+Out of which first is trivial i.e. the line passes through (0, 0).
 One more data point, if acquired, should be sufficient.
-However, knowing the system-environment correlation apriori is nontrivial.
-A simple method if the Hamiltonian of the system - environment is entirely known is using the Gibbs thermal state where initial correlation can be calculated.
+However, knowing the system-environment correlation a priori is nontrivial.
+If the Hamiltonian of the system - environment is entirely known then a simple method for calculating the other data point is using the Gibb's thermal state where initial correlation can be calculated.
 Performing PrePSy on the thermal state of the system and environment will give an additional data point.
+If the Hamiltonian is unknown, then the equation of the line defining the correlation for the measured signal cannot be estimated.
+In this case, for a small enough system-environment Hilbert space, brute force method can be used to learn Hamiltonian parameters from the PrePSy data.

-Since the master equations are linear, each value in the parameter space should have a unique 2D plot.
-Hence a brute force method is to learn the type of Hamiltonian and the correlation from the 2D spectroscopy data, which only works for small number of spins.
+As mentioned earlier one-dimensional spectroscopy suffices for characterizing initial correlations.
+The results of PrePSy, if 1D spectroscopy is performed on the toy model instead of 2D spectroscopy is shown in section 3 of Supplementary.
+Unlike 2D spectroscopy, for PrePSy with 1D spectroscopy, Hamiltonian parameters cannot be learned from the measured signal as the signal generated by a particular Hamiltonian is no longer unique.
+The loss of uniqueness is briefly discussed in the conclusion section.